HOW TO: Get Started with Google Wave. Google Wave has arrived.

 The real-time communication platform has been one of the hottest and most anticipated products in the tech and social media space for months.
 Soon around 100,000 people will be messaging each other in one of Google's most ambitious projects to date.
-So what if you're one of the lucky ones to get an invite, or just want to understand exactly this new tool works?
-HOW TO: Get Started with Google Wave
+So what if you're one of the lucky ones to get an invite, or just want to understand exactly how this new tool works?
+Google Wave: 5 Ways It Could Change the Web.
 Google Wave arrives on September 30th.

 On that day, Google will start sending out 100,000 invites to non-developers to its much-anticipated real-time communication platform.
 It's not even released and it's generating more hype than almost any other web product in recent memory.
 The reason stems from its game-changing features and their potential applications on business, education, customer service, email, social networking, and more.
 So with Wave on the way, we wanted to explore some of the potential of Google's upcoming product.
-Google Wave: 5 Ways It Could Change the Web

 In fact, there's been so much buzz that you might just not have enough time to read the thousands of articles being released on Google's biggest product launch in recent memory.
 To make sense of it all, we have compiled key information, definitions, and links related to the launch of Google Wave.